-Defense the basis and Decension of a feasing Settlement Name: Buxton with Lamas and Brampton cluster Settlement Hierarchy: Buxton with Lamas and Brampton form a village cluster in the emerging Greater Norwich Local Plan, although no sites have been put forward in Brampton.
+Sottlamont Name Ruxton with Lamas and Brampton eluctor Settlement Name: Settlement Hierarchy: Buxton with Lamas and Brampton cluster Buxton with Lamas and Brampton form a village cluster in the emerging Greater Norwich Local Plan, although no sites have been put forward in Brampton.
 The Towards a Strategy document identifies that around 2,000 dwellings in total should be provided between all the village clusters.
 Services in Buxton with Lamas include a primary school, village hall, food shop and a 'travel to work' bus service.
 The current capacity of Buxton Primary School is rated 'red'.
 The pupil intake is up to and above the Published Annual Number (PAN).
 The school is also landlocked as there is no adjacent field to allow expansion.
 Consequently, initial evidence suggests that Buxton could potentially only accommodate development in the region of 12-20 dwellings.
 Buxton with Lamas has a neighbourhood area designated and the parish council is working on an emerging neighbourhood plan (at time of writing).
 Any applications that are submitted for development within the parish should consider the emerging neighbourhood Plan for the area, in line with paragraph 48 of the National Planning Policy Framework').
 At the base date of the plan there is one carried forward residential allocation from the Broadland Local Plan for 20 homes (BUX1, east of Lion Road) and a total of 5 additional dwellings with planning permission on small sites.